 As a European regulation, the GDPR was directly binding and applicable in the UK until it finally left the EU at the end of the transition period, i.e., 31 December 2020*.

-The purpose of the GDPR is to harmonise and standardise data protection laws across all the EU member countries, as well as providing greater protection and rights of individuals (data subjects) over the processing of their personal data.
+The purpose of the GDPR was to harmonise and standardise data protection laws across all the EU member countries, as well as providing greater protection and rights of individuals (data subjects) over the processing of their personal data.

 The GDPR is underpinned by 7 principles (or 6 plus one, as some refer to them) which lay out the broad purposes of the GDPR.

 * When the transition period ended, the UK became a third country and its ongoing relationship with the EU is based on a conditional adequacy decision granted by the European Commission in June 2021, which allowed the free flow of personal data to the UK from the EU to continue uninterrupted.

 - Purpose limitation

 The principles, with the exception of accountability, are largely the same as those that existed under previous UK data protection laws, e.g., DPA 1998.
 If your organisation acts as a controller or processor of personal data, you must implement appropriate technical and organisational measures to ensure the data protection principles are adhered to.
 In other words, your information systems must be designed with privacy in mind.
 Under the accountability principle, your organisation is responsible for complying with the GDPR and for being able to demonstrate your compliance.
 One of your duties, for example, is to report certain types of personal data breach to the relevant supervisory authority, namely the Information Commissioner’s Office (ICO) in the UK.
 You must also report, where feasible, within 72 hours of becoming aware of a breach.
 The failure to notify a breach can result in a heavy fine of up to 10 million euros or 2 per cent of your global turnover, therefore it is important to have robust breach detection, investigation, recording and internal reporting procedures in place.